diefenbach/django-lfs/docs/user/concepts/criteria.rst

 Criteria
 ========

-This section describes what criteria are and how and where there are used.
+This section describes the concepts of criteria.

 Overview
 ========